newcleo-dev-team/lbh15/docs/source/readme_full.rst

-Since the existence of a (single) root cannot be guaranteed for every correlation, this functionality is marked as *experimental*: the user is invited to double-check the result (see :numref:`advanced usage` section).
+Since the existence of a (single) root cannot be guaranteed for every correlation, this functionality is marked as *experimental*: the user is invited to double-check the result (see :any:`advanced-usage` section).

 In the following, some examples are provided: